IBM/mt-rag-benchmark/docs/MTRAGEval/README.md

 ## 📝 Registration

-Please fill out this form to register for our task if you plan to participate in MTRAGEval: https://forms.gle/XgjqgDGgG7wgCb5r6
+Please fill out this form to register for our task if you plan to participate in MTRAGEval: [Registration Form](https://forms.gle/XgjqgDGgG7wgCb5r6)

 ## Join Our Mailing List!